mblink/nowarn-plugin/README.md

 # nowarn plugin

-This is a Scala 2 compiler plugin to configure custom annotations that expand into `@annotation.nowarn` annotations before the typer phase.
+This is a Scala 2 and 3 compiler plugin to configure custom annotations that expand into `@annotation.nowarn` annotations before the typer phase.

 ## Install